OCA/rest-framework/base_rest_attachment/readme/DESCRIPTION.rst

-This module is a technical module aiming to be used in other modules.
+Technical module to be used as a base for other modules.

 It allows to create and expose attachments associated to a specific model.